Federal Regulations Satisfactory Academic Progress Policy

 For those students who have exceeded the 150% maximum timeframe, in addition to the appeal form and written statement, students must meet with their division Dean or designee to obtain an Advising Checklist outlining the coursework remaining and timeline for completion.
 Requests for appeal without letter of explanation and/or Advising Checklist will not be considered and automatically denied.
 The Financial Aid Appeals Committee will consider each appeal on a case-by-case basis.

 Notification of the committee’s decision will be sent to the student’s Savannah Tech student email and a letter mailed to the most current address on file.

 Financial Aid Probation

-Students who feel their appeal was unjustly denied by the Financial Aid Appeals Committee or they have extenuating circumstances that were not considered in the first appeal, may petition the Vice President for Student Affairs for a second level review.
-Students should contact the Financial Aid Office for instructions on the second level appeal process.
+If the financial aid appeal is denied by the Appeals Committee and the student feels they have extenuating circumstances that were not considered by the committee, they may submit a second level appeal to the Vice President for Student Affairs.
 The decision of the Vice President for Student Affairs is final and may not be appealed.

 How to Regain Eligibility

-Students who have not exceeded the 150% maximum timeframe will automatically regain eligibility once they achieve an overall gpa of 2.0 and have a minimum 67% completion rate.
+Students who have not exceeded the 150% maximum timeframe will automatically regain eligibility once they achieve an overall GPA of 2.0 and have a minimum two-thirds completion rate.

 Students who have not exceeded the 150% maximum timeframe and were denied reinstatement may re-appeal after completing with a grade of B or higher a minimum of six (6) credits at their own expense.
 Once the six credits are successfully completed, a student may submit a new appeal for the subsequent semester of enrollment.
 The new appeal will be evaluated on a case-by-case basis.